The Hike Grading System in Australia

 In March 2011 the Council of Bushwalking Australia endorsed the Australian Walking Track Grading System (AWTGS), a voluntary walking track standard.
 The Australian Walking Track Grading System is a nationally consistent system to grade the level of difficulty of the track walking experience and then to clearly communicate that information to walkers.

-Through many years of hiking in the Australian bush, I believe the AWTGS does not adequately prepare hikers as in some cases the public description misrepresents the experience and expertise required.
-For example, the AWTGS generic description for public information indicates that ‘bushwalking experience is recommended’ for a ‘Grade Four Walk’, not required.
-There is no mention of the navigation knowledge or technical skills required in this description, even though the system mentions ‘directional signage may be limited’.
+Through many years of hiking in the Australian bush, I believe the AWTGS does not adequately prepare hikers and may often mislead people into undertaking a hike they are not prepared for.
+In some cases the public description misrepresents the experience and expertise required.
+For example, the AWTGS description indicates that ‘bushwalking experience is recommended’ for a ‘Grade Four Walk’.
+I would argue that bushwalking experience is essential for a hike of this grade.
+There is no mention of the navigation or technical skills required in this description, even though the system mentions ‘directional signage may be limited’.
 This is confusing and ambiguous as the technical information for land managers, when grading the hike, is a lot more specific in terms of the hikes requirements and the skill level of the intended hiker.
-To underste the challenges and expertise to the public, potentially puts people in danger as it allows many to believe they can undertake hikes they may not be ready for.
+To understate the challenges and expertise to the public, potentially puts people in danger as it allows many to believe they can undertake hikes they may not be ready for.